tzcorda/tzcorda.github.io/content/data/_index.md

 {{< line_break >}}

 ##### Africa
-==Work in progress==, with research assistants from Bocconi University, University of Warwick, University of Groningen.
+Work in progress, with research assistants from Bocconi University, University of Warwick, University of Groningen.

 ##### Horn of Africa
 This dataset tracks the visits involving HoSG, Ministers, Deputies, Military Representatives of Eritrea, Ethiopia, and Sudan, respectively for the following timeframes: [DD.MM.YYYY] 01.04.2018–31.12.2020, 01.04.2018–31.12.2020, 01.04.2019–31.12.2020.